Howard Reynolds Comes to Danville

 The colleges claiming "National Championships" other than the "Big 3" were Pennsylvania ( 2), Pittsburgh ( 2 ), Penn State ( 2 ), Cornell, and Army.

-Therefore, of the 20 teams, there were only 5 states represented; Connecticut, Massachusetts, Pennsylvania, New Jersey, and New York, all in the East.
+Of the 21 teams, there were only 5 states represented; Connecticut, Massachusetts, Pennsylvania, New Jersey, and New York, all eastern states.

 There were no universally accepted polls during the era to define the "National Champion" during the early 20th Century.
 However, it was accepted that the Eastern powers dominated the football landscape and this was the motivating reason that Howard Reynolds felt that there should be a way to better define which college team should ultimately be designated as the true "National Champion."

-Reynolds felt strongly that college football could only crown a truly valid "National Championship" if they took on programs from all across the country and didn't play the great majority of their games at home.
+Reynolds felt strongly that college football could only crown a truly valid "National Champion" if they took on programs from all across the country and didn't play nearly all of their games at home.

 Howard G. Reynolds, sports editor of the Boston "Post"

 Reynolds became interested in Centre as the 1919 season progressed.
-He checked ticker-tape scores each week as they came in and began to pay attention to the Colonels, first when they beat Indiana, then trounced Virginia as badly as Harvard had, but especially after West Virginia had trounced Princeton and Centre beat West Virginia the next week.
-That game really made him take notice.
+He checked ticker-tape scores each week as they came in and began to pay attention to the Colonels, first when they beat Indiana, then trounced Virginia as badly as Harvard had.

 ( I was the Executive Producer of a 2010 documentary called "The Wonder Team" about Centre's football teams after the "Great War," WW I. It was shown numerous times on the Kentucky Educational Television network ( KET ).
 We had Kent Stephens, the historian and archivist of the College Football Hall of Fame, on the program to discuss the Centre-Harvard games of 1920, 1921, and 1922.
 Stephens felt that the Centre-Harvard games were a decisive factor in college football expanding from basically a regional to national sport, and of course, Howard Reynolds was the principal catalyst in making that happen. )